dxtr013/dxtr013/README.md

-- 👋 Hi, I’m mohamed
+- 👋 Hi, I’m houssem
-- 👀 I’m interested in ... python and sql
+- 👀 I’m interested in ... python
-- 🌱 I’m currently learning ... data analysis
+- 🌱 I’m currently learning ... deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... linkedin.com/in/mohamed-houssem-abed-b81b79228